hashgraph/hedera-mirror-node/docs/design/parser.md

 1. Refactoring
     1. Add the interfaces and domains
     1. Split `RecordFileLogger` class into two
-        1. Create `PostgresWritingRecordStreamEventsHandler`.
+        1. Create `PostgresWritingRecordParsedItemHandler`.
 Move existing postgres writer code from `RecordFileLogger` to new class as-is.
         1. Rename `RecordFileLogger` to `RecordItemParser`.
 Add `.. implements RecordItemListener`

 #### Milestone 2

 All top level tasks can be done in parallel.

+1. Split `RecordFileParser` class into two
+    - Move FileSystem related code into `RecordFileReader`
+    - Keep `RecordFileParser` agnostic of source of stream files
 1. Perf
-    1. Replace `PostgresCSVDomainWriter` by `PostgresWritingRecordStreamEventsHandler` to test db insert performance and establish baseline
+    1. Hook up `PostgresWritingRecordParsedItemHandler` with `data-generator` to test db insert performance and establish baseline
-    1. Optimize `PostgresWritingRecordStreamEventsHandler`
+    1. Optimize `PostgresWritingRecordParsedItemHandler`
-        - Schema changes to remove entity ids
+        - Schema changes to remove entity ids (while at it, remove `fildId` from `t_transactions`)
         - Get rid of all `SELECT` queries in parser
         - Use of `COPY`
         - Concurrency using multiple jdbc connections
 1. Refactor `RecordItemParser` class.
 Split parsing logic into re-usable helper functions.
     - Will make it easy for mirror node users to write custom parsers
     - Will make it possible to have filtering logic less loosely coupled with parsing logic
-1. Split `RecordFileParser` class into two
-    - Move FileSystem related code into `RecordFileReader`
-    - Keep `RecordFileParser` agnostic of source of stream files
-1. Implement `BigQueryWritingRecordStreamEventsHandler` for `blockchain-etl` project (if needed)
+1. Implement `BigQueryWritingRecordParsedItemHandler` for `blockchain-etl` project (if needed)

 #### Milestone 3 (followup tasks to tie loose ends)